UPPS 04.04.54 - Years of Service Awards and Retired Faculty and Staff Events

 Sr. Reviewer: Special Assistant to the President

-The university holds a Years of Service awards ceremony annually in late April or early May to express appreciation to staff personnel who served the university in full-time, cumulative employment for a minimum of ten years.
+The university holds a years of service awards ceremony annually in late April or May to express appreciation to staff personnel who served the university in full-time, cumulative employment for a minimum of ten years.
 This ceremony will also recognize staff members who have 15, 20, 25, 30, 35, 40, 45, and 50 years of service.
+Cumulative years of employment may include non-consecutive years.

 The university also recognizes faculty members who served Texas State in full-time, cumulative employment for a minimum of ten years.
 Faculty members who have reached 10-, 15-, 20-, and 25-year milestones will be recognized at annual fall college meetings.
-Faculty members with 30, 35, 40, 45, and 50 years of service will be recognized at the university convocation and annual general faculty meeting each fall.
+Faculty members with 30, 35, 40, 45, and 50 years of service will be recognized at the university convocation and annual general faculty meeting each fall and will be invited to the president’s convocation luncheon.

 Additionally, the university will hold a special event each year during Homecoming week to honor faculty and staff members who have retired from Texas State.